caraya/friday-ai-demo/README.md

 * [x] Add save thread functionality
 * [x] Add new thread functionality
+* [x] Make the thread list collapsible to provide more space for the other elements in the UI
 * [ ] Add a settings page to configure the agent's behavior and to store the user's API key and configure the agent's to take the user's API key from settings rather than `.env`
 * [x] Allow for file uploads to the agent for analysis, processing and summarization
 * [ ] Implement user authentication so this can be served publically while keeping user data private